loghen41/learning-resources/README.md

 - `go run main.go` in the lesson of choice

 ## Rust run
-- `cargo run` in the lesson of choice
+- go into the lesson of choice with a terminal
+- run `rustc main.rs`
+- run `./main`